 As more of a locals and commuter airport, amenities at Oakland have historically been more limited.
 But the airport is in the later stages of a major renovation that should bring it up to speed.
 The airport is ditching a lot of the fast food chains and bringing in local restaurants much like SFO has done.

 Oakland is a very kid-friendly airport.
-It has a TSA family lane that rarely has any wait at all (but we tend to use Pre-Check which is just as short and is even easier to pass through with kids).
-There is a Mamava nursing room in each terminal for pumping or nursing moms who want privacy.
+It has a TSA family lane that rarely has any wait at all (but we tend to use Pre-Check and/or CLEAR which is just as short and is even easier to pass through with kids).
+There is a Mamava nursing pod in each terminal for pumping or nursing moms who want privacy.
 If you are flying through Oakland with little ones in tow, don’t miss this complete guide to Oakland Airport with kids.

 Transportation to and from OAK